darebgd/DareDoc/docs/source/index.rst

 Chipsee Documentation Drafts
 ============================

-This documentation repository contains all products collaterals (manuals, certifications, 3D files, brochures, whitepapers) and custom OS downloads that may be used with the Chipsee industrial products.
+This documentation repository contains all products marketing collateral (manuals, certifications, 3D files, brochures, whitepapers) and custom OS downloads that may be used with the Chipsee industrial products.

 .. rubric:: Industrial Panel PCs With or Without Casing